tomvantilburg89/RickAndMortyChallenge/README.md

   - Show all characters in a given dimension
 - `BAXRMC-15` Show all characters that partake in a given episode
   - Create Episode Service to accommodate episodes
+  - Added character controller in order to prepare for later views
+  -
 ---

 # Used resources